๐ Difference Between String, StringBuffer, and StringBuilder in Java

 - Slower than StringBuilder

 ๐ 3.
-What is StringBuilder
+What is StringBuilder?

-, but it's not thread-safe.
+StringBuilder is similar to StringBuffer, but it's not thread-safe.
 It's faster and preferred for single-threaded applications.

 StringBuilder sb = new StringBuilder("Hello");